 If you suspect you have infective conjunctivitis, speak to your doctor.

 Allergic conjunctivitis can be treated with antihistamines (such as fexofenadine or cetirizine) and other allergy treatments, such as hay fever eye drops.
-These can be available over-the-counter or on prescription from your doctor.
+These can be available over-the-counter or on a prescription from your doctor.

 Irritant conjunctivitis usually doesn't require any medicated treatment and usually clears up a short time after the irritant is removed from the eyes.
 In most cases, rinsing your eyes with clean water is sufficient to wash away the substance.
 However, if the irritant was bleach (such as hydrogen peroxide), acid or another damaging substance, you should seek emergency medical attention as exposure to such corrosive chemicals can result in blindness.